An introduction to $p$-adic $L$-functions: Iwasawa's -invariant

 We have

-Take $n$ big enough such that $p^n \geq \deg(g_j)$ for all $j$ and recall that $g_j$ and $\varphi^n(T)$ are distinguished polynomials (in the sense that all but their leading coefficients are divisible by $p$).
+Take $n$ large enough such that $p^n \geq \deg(g_j)$ for all $j$ and recall that $g_j$ and $\varphi^n(T)$ are distinguished polynomials (in the sense that all but their leading coefficients are divisible by $p$).
 The above formula then equals

 where $g = \sum \deg(g_j)$.
 This shows that $\mathrm{rk}_p(\mathrm{Cl}(F_n))$ is bounded independently of $n$ if and only if $s = 0$, i.e.\ if and only if $\mu = 0$.
 This finishes the proof. \end{proof}